avb-academy/avb_academy/content/_index.md

 ## Introduction to Time-Sensitive Networking (TSN)

-Time-Sensitive Networking ({{< tooltip "TSN">}}) is a set of {{< tooltip "IEEE">}} standards that extend standard Ethernet to support real-time, deterministic communication.
+Time-Sensitive Networking (TSN) is a set of {{< tooltip "IEEE">}} standards that extend standard Ethernet to support real-time, deterministic communication.
 It enables guaranteed bandwidth, low latency, and synchronization for critical applications.

 One of the first implementations of {{< tooltip "TSN">}} is {{< tooltip "AVB" >}}, designed for professional audio/video transport. {{< tooltip "AVB">}} provides features such as: